Geek-Way/core/README.md

 <h4> 2.
 Running the application on your terminal <h4>

 ```
-#install the dependencies
+#install the dependencies and build
 $ ./mvnw
-#start the server/back-end
+#start the server/back-end with webkit
 $ npm start
 ```